svenluijten/svenluijten.com/source/_posts/laravel-facades-vs-class-aliases.md

 Using a namespaced class as if it lives in the global namespace is not only for facades.
 You can alias whatever classes you want in the aforementioned `config/app.php`.
-For example you might alias `Illuminate\Support\Str` to just `Str` and `Illuminate\Support\Number` to `Num` for quick and easy use in views.
+For example, you might alias `Illuminate\Support\Str` to just `Str` and `Illuminate\Support\Number` to `Num` for quick and easy use in views.

 ## Conclusion
 `\Config` is not a _facade_, it's a class alias for the facade.
 There is no reason why you shouldn't import the full namespace to a facade in PHP-only files.

-I generally think that for facades, you should import the full namespace (`use Illuminate\Support\Facades\Config`) and not the alias.
+I generally think that you should import the full namespace (`use Illuminate\Support\Facades\Config`) for facades, and not the alias.
 I also try to limit the use of class aliases in views and opt for the global functions Laravel provides instead because aliases don't work with autocomplete in my IDE without external tooling.